jpsanders101/theBest.Pictures/README.md

-# Oscar Ticker
+# theBest.Pictures

-A web-app for counting off Oscar Best Picture winners as I see them.
+A web app for ticking-off and rating every Oscar Best Picture winners as you see them.